-• Anybody planning a pregnancy must not take thalidomide.
-Women must not take thalidomide, if they are planning a pregnancy or think they may be pregnant.
-Thalidomide is present in milk in animal studies and must not be taken during breastfeeding.
+- Anybody planning a pregnancy must not take thalidomide.
+Women must not take thalidomide, if they think they may be pregnant.
+Thalidomide is present in milk in animal studies and must not therefore be taken during breastfeeding.
 Men must not father children or donate semen.
-(See below for more details)

-• Peripheral neuropathy (a condition in which the nerves in hands and/or feet are not working correctly) may be made worse by thalidomide.
+(See below for more details). - Peripheral neuropathy (a condition in which the nerves in hands and/or feet are not working correctly) may be made worse by thalidomide.